 The other thing I have realised over the years is that even teachers, with all their training, also had to learn on the job.
 No training course is ever going to give you enough to manage every eventuality.
 The wonderful thing about co-teaching is that the teacher still does their job, teaching the knowledge and managing the class whilst you bring your skills into the mix and when it works well it is amazing to see the students learn from you.

 This post is about what you do if you are approached by a teacher and not the other way around.
 We are going to assume that the teacher does understand that there is something for you to bring to their class and they really do want you to support their student learning.

 Planning: When a teacher approaches you, find out what their expectations are.
+Check out the FOSIL planning form to guide you.
 What subject and topic are they teaching?
 How much time will you have?
 What are their expectations of you?
 Do they want a full Inquiry (most teachers don't know that this is even on offer!) or are they just looking for you to show their students how to access the library books, online resources and referencing?

-Do you have any online resources?
-Talk them through finding the online resources and then how to use keywords to find something useful is a straight forward lesson.
-Make sure you link to the topic the teacher is teaching so it is then easy for the teacher to make a link to what you are showing the students.
-Always leave a step by step guide on how to access the online resources and again use a worksheet to guide them through.
+Talk them through finding the online resources and then how to use keywords to find something useful is a straightforward lesson.
+Make sure you link to the topic the teacher is teaching through those keywords, so it is then easy for the teacher to make a link to what you are showing the students.
+Always leave a step by step guide on how to access the online resources and again use graphic organisers to guide them.

-This was only a couple of simple ideas to get you started.
-Don't forget to create a lesson plan and give it to the teachers.
-Don't forget to ask for help and never say no because you are frightened.
-The only way to get over that is to do it and the people who will benefit are your students.
+These were only a couple of simple ideas to get you started.
+Don't forget to create a lesson plan (ask the teacher for the template they use) or use the FOSIL planning form to start a conversation with the teacher.
+Don't forget to ask for help.
+The FOSIL forum is a great place to start.
+Never say no to a request because you are frightened.
+The only way to get over that is to do it and the people who will benefit the most are your students.
 Good luck!